 Once you have your SIM card and are registered with the provider, you can then purchase some scratch cards from the booths.
 Enter the codes from the cards into your phone to activate the desired package.

 The best way to top-up is by buying scratch cards from street vendors.
-You can readily find these vendors on the side of the road throughout the country — or at least throughout the parts where cell signal is available.
+You can readily find these vendors on the side of the road throughout the country, or at least in the parts where cell signal is available.

 If you have trouble finding one, just ask any local.
 Liberians are generally very kind people and will help you out with this if you struggle, although you should not have much trouble locating a street vendor on your own.

 Once you have the scratch cards, turn off your cellular data temporarily.
-This will prevent your phone from draining any of the data as you add credit to get up to the $20 required for the Kool4U pack, or any other package you prefer.
+This will prevent your phone from draining any of the data as you add credit to get up to the amount required for the package you intend to buy.

 Enter the USSD code *243# to purchase a LoneStar Kool4U pack, or *888# to buy Orange’s Infinity Pack.